Recruit at PLU!

 We offer the following recruitment services and resources:

-Gain visibility and get to know PLU students at one of our career fairs.
+Gain visibility and get to know PLU students at one of our career events.
 Career Connections partners with academic divisions to host discipline-focused career fairs throughout the academic year.
 These fairs more closely align employers with students who meet their recruiting needs.

 Volunteer positions (non-paid) should be posted with the Center for Community Engagement & Service (CCES) here.